-Random Note: Guys, I don’t know about that bedroom… That bedroom wallpaper is giving me anxiety… what do you think?
+I absolutely love this kitchen!
+But honestly guys, I don’t know about that bedroom.
+That bedroom wallpaper is giving me anxiety right now (Lol). what do you think?

 This petite 8′ x 8′ living room is the definition of maximalism, with its fuchsia walls and kaleidoscope rug.
 Bold colors are put on show here to create a design-packed space for entertaining or relaxing.
 Again, notice how there is quite a lot happening in this space, but it still feels airy and bright.
 The mirror is strategically placed opposite the window to help bounce natural light around.

 - 5 Tips For Using Dark Paint Colors In Small Rooms.